 If you did unplug it you might be able to contact Beko before the food defrosts (don’t open the door) and plug it back in if that’s what they advise and can convince you it’s safe to do so.

 You have a responsibility to try and mitigate any food loss though.
 You shouldn’t just deliberately let it go off if you can salvage some, use some of it before it goes off, or transfer some to another freezer if possible.
-If you do have to let the food go off take a note of all items, photograph them or save the packaging too and add up the cost.

 What did London fire brigade advise?